LukeCall/screensharing-discord-bot/README.md

+###Deprecated###
+Unfortunately this "exploit" is no longer viable and most probably patched due to it being a released feature.

 ### Screensharing Discord Bot
 This bot was made to allow the use of a little trick found to utilise channel screen sharing without the need of a server with the functionality.